microsoft/graphitation/website/docs/learn-graphql/guides/graphql-execution.md

 # GraphQL Execution

 :::info
 This section talks about field resolvers, the `Query` root type, and root-field resolvers—_which are ordinary field resolvers, but on the `Query` root type_.
-It is recommended to read at least sections 1 through 4 of [this upstream guide](https://graphql.org/learn/execution/), prior to reading this here guide.
+It is recommended to read at least sections 1 through 4 of [this upstream guide](https://graphql.org/learn/execution/), prior to reading this here guide; or [this section of the spec](http://spec.graphql.org/October2021/#sec-Execution).
 :::

 The role of an execution engine in GraphQL is to convert between underlying services into GraphQL schema types for use in the front-end.
 We call this “resolution”.